dashoreswastik/Predictive-Analytics-Project/README.md

 # Predictive-Analytics-Project

-The project contains 4 ipynb files.
+The project contains 4 ipynb files. <br>

 Three different ways for face detection has been used.
 First Method is by using SVM classifier.
 Second using CNN model.Third using Viola-Jones method.
 ALL the three methods have been performed on two different datasets, LFW and Yale Face datasets.